 - Send an email (or letter) to an elected official advocating for something you feel passionate about.
 I know a lot of people who do this after elections.

 - Make a list of your child’s strengths and refer to it when he’s having a particularly bad day.

 - Write an encouraging letter to yourself for when you are having a particularly bad day.

 - Write in a journal or start a blog.
 Yes – I really wrote this entire list while sitting in the waiting room.

 - Come up with ideas to add to this list and post them in the comment section.

-How many hours do you think you spend in waiting rooms – and what do you do to help time pass?
+How many hours do you think you spend in waiting rooms – and what do you do to be more productive in the waiting room?
 Tell us in comments.

 This post was originally published in 2016 and is updated regularly.